Undergraduate Research Opportunities

 Independent Study

+Independent study provides an opportunity for students to work one-on-one with a faculty member through directed reading or supervised research for academic credit.
 Students are advised to approach faculty members about independent study as early as possible, since many instructors limit the number of students they will supervise in a given semester or year.
 Some departments require that the Director of Undergraduate Studies approve the independent study.
 As part of the proposal and approval process, students must specify, in consultation with the faculty supervisor, the number of points to be earned for the independent study.
 Students must designate the number of points to be earned when registering for independent study.

 Students may count no more than 12 points of independent study toward the degree, and may register for no more than one independent study per term.
 If a student wishes to undertake an independent study program involving more points than the number permitted, he or she must have the approval of the Director of Undergraduate Studies and the GS Committee on Academic Affairs.